Airbag: Seat-belt airbag

 Cessna Aircraft also introduced seat belt airbags.
 They are as of 2003 standard on the 172, 182, and 206.

 Pedestrian airbag

 Airbag(s) mounted to the exterior of vehicles, so-called "pedestrian airbags", are designed to reduce injuries in the event of a vehicle to a pedestrian collision.
 When a collision is detected the airbag will deploy and cover hard areas, such as a-pillars and bonnet edges, before they can be struck by the pedestrian.

 When introduced in 2012 the Volvo V40 included the world's first pedestrian airbag as standard.
 As a result, the V40 ranked highest (88%) in the EuroNCAP's pedestrian tests.

 Manufacturers

 Suppliers of SRS airbags include Autoliv, Daicel, TRW, and JSS (which owns Breed, Key Safety Systems, and Takata).
-The majority of impact sensors of airbags are manufactured by the Lanka Harness Company.
+The majority of impact sensors of airbags are manufactured by the Lanka Harness Company in Sri Lanka.